 Post-dated checks are checks written in advance.
 Where you’d usually write today’s date, you opt to write the date when you want the recipient to cash the check.
 This might be because you lack sufficient funds until that date, or you are simply paying for something ahead of time.

 A void check has the word “VOID” written across the front of the check.
-A void check indicates that the check should not be used for payment but rather for the information the check provides (like account numbers) to use for things like electronic payments.
+A void check indicates that the check should not be used for payment.
+Instead, it’s the information the check provides (like account numbers) to use for things like electronic payments.

 Cashing a check